Macintosh LC 500 series: LC 575

 The Macintosh LC 575 was available from 1994 to 1996.
 It retains the "all-in-one" case of the LC 520/550, but uses the LC 475's architecture with a Motorola 68LC040 CPU (at a speed of 33 MHz instead of 25 MHz) and a tray-loading optical drive.
 It also included a high density floppy disk drive.
 The CPU clock is sometimes given as 66 MHz, since the clock signal is of that frequency - however, the processor itself only runs at 33 MHz.
 The LC 575 also introduced the comm slot, which was included in most later LC models as well.

 In May 1994, a set of Performa variants were introduced: the Performa 575, 577 and 578.
 The machines are identical except for the amount of RAM and the HDD size.
-Software packages included with the Performa variants include ClarisWorks 2.0, Quicken 4.0, Grolier's Encyclopedia, the 1993 Time Magazine Almanac, At Ease and some educational titles.
+Software packages included with the Performa variants include ClarisWorks 2.0, Quicken 4.0, Grolier's Encyclopedia, the 1993 The TIME Almanac, At Ease and some educational titles.

 David Pogue described this machine as having been "enthusiastically received by Mac fans, who appreciated their crisp color screens, speedy performance, rich sound, and upgradability to Power Macs down the line."

 The LC variant was succeeded by the Macintosh LC 580 on the lower end or the PowerPC-based Power Macintosh 5200 LC models at the higher end.
 The Performa variants were sold until the 580 was discontinued.

 This model is a favorite motherboard donor for those wishing to upgrade the Color Classic to a faster class of processor.
 Apple also offered an upgrade path in the form of a PowerPC Macintosh Processor Upgrade.